How Do I Fix Disk 100 In Windows 10 Task Manager

 By pressing the Windows key + R and entering services.MSC, you can bring up the Services window.

 An overview of the services will appear.
-Click Windows Search, and its properties will be updated.
+Click Windows Search and its properties will be updated.

-You will need to select the Disabled option under Startup type and then OK to save your changes.
+Select the Disabled option under Startup type and then OK to save your changes.

 Method 4: Scan for malware